WMS and TMS Synchronization: The Key to a 100% Efficient Supply Chain

 The most critical flows include:

-- From WMS to TMS: Shipping orders ready for collection, with precise details (number of packages, weight, volume, destination address, special instructions).
-This is often referred to as ASN (Advanced Shipping Notice).
+- From WMS to TMS: Shipping orders ready for pickup, with precise details (number of packages, weight, volume, destination address, special instructions).
+This is often referred to as an ASN (Advanced Shipping Notice).

-- From TMS to WMS: Information on the assigned carrier, the truck's estimated time of arrival (ETA), transport documents (waybill), tracking statuses (picked up, in transit, delivered), and digitized proof of delivery.
+- From TMS to WMS: Information on the assigned carrier, the estimated time of arrival of the truck (ETA), transport documents (waybill), tracking statuses (picked up, in transit, delivered), and the scanned proof of delivery.

-The cost is variable and depends on several factors: the cost of software licenses (WMS/TMS), the cost of the integration service (if you use an external integrator), any specific developments, and internal costs related to project management and training.
-However, keep in mind that this cost must be considered an investment to be evaluated in relation to the expected ROI (savings on transport, productivity gains, etc.).
+The cost is variable and depends on several factors: the cost of software licenses (WMS/TMS), the cost of integration services (if you use an external integrator), any specific development work, and internal costs related to project management and training.
+However, keep in mind that this cost should be considered an investment to be evaluated in light of the expected ROI (savings on transportation, productivity gains, etc.).

 Most read articles